iZastic/vrising-silkworm/README.md

 ### Known Issues

 ### Changelog
+`1.2.2`
+- Updated to use BepInEx INativeDetour

+<details>

 `1.2.1`
 - Clamp slider values to avoid issues

-<details>

 `1.2.0`
 - Updated for Gloomrot